K-Dense-AI/claude-skills-mcp/README.md

 A Model Context Protocol (MCP) server that provides intelligent search capabilities for discovering relevant Claude Agent Skills using vector embeddings and semantic similarity.

+**An open-source project by [K-Dense AI](https://k-dense.ai)** - creators of autonomous AI scientists for scientific research.

+This MCP server enables Claude to intelligently search and retrieve skills from our curated [Claude Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills) repository and other skill sources.
+If you want substantially more advanced capabilities, compute infrastructure, and enterprise-ready AI scientist offerings, check out [K-Dense AI's commercial platform](https://k-dense.ai/).

 ## Features

 - 🔍 **Semantic Search**: Find the most relevant Claude Agent Skills using vector embeddings